Video Game / The Magic School Bus

-- Shout-Out: Amusingly, it's actually possible to recreate Beavis And Butthead almost perfectly in the driver's license screen in Explores the Rainforest.
+- Amusingly, it's actually possible to recreate Beavis And Butthead almost perfectly in the driver's license screen in Explores the Rainforest.
 The same one also includes a tall blue hair-do that looks suspiciously like that of Marge Simpson's.

 - Slippy-Slidey Ice World: The Saturn and Pluto platformers in Explores the Solar System.
 Used to brutal effect with Saturn as the entire level is one big Bottomless Pit with ice chunks as platforms due to taking place within Saturn's rings.
 The sliding is countered by the traction boots.